tdfalc/spot-watch/README.md

 # (epex) Spot Watch
-> `spot-watch` is a Python client for retrieving the latest market resylts from the EPEX SPOT Day-Ahead market.
+> `spot-watch` is a Python client for retrieving the latest market results from the EPEX SPOT Day-Ahead market.

 ![results](./docs/day_ahead_auction.png)